Fatal Medical Negligence Claims

 By choosing Osbornes Law, you will have a professional and understanding team in your corner that will work tirelessly to help you get the answers and compensation you are looking for.
 Our team is led by Stephanie Prior, who before becoming a lawyer, worked within the NHS as a nurse.
 This means that Stephanie knows NHS procedures inside and out, is fluent in medical terminology and is able to spot inconsistencies in medical records.
 Our specialist solicitors are also members of the Action Against Medical Accidents and the Law Society’s panel for medical negligence solicitors.

-Fatal medical negligence claims and coroner’s inquests
+Medical fatality claims and coroner’s inquests

 While most healthcare practitioners work to very high standards, sometimes a mistake can happen and a patient will tragically lose their life.
 This will be an incredibly traumatic experience for the family and friends of the deceased.
 With any death due to medical negligence, you may be owed compensation from the NHS or private practitioners to help reduce the financial burden, and offer some sense of justice.